imsibaja/eds220-hw4/README.md

 ## Data

-The data for this analysis is housed in this repository.
+The data for this analysis is housed in this repository, except for California_Fire_Perimeters_4280901625349411772.geojson, which can be found [here](https://gis.data.cnra.ca.gov/api/download/v1/items/e3802d2abf8741a187e73a9db49d68fe/geojson?layers=0)

 ## References